 The same company makes both devices.
 But the thing is that Pavlok only costs about $30 more while offering quite a lot more than the Shock Watch.
 If it were much cheaper, that would be a valid reason to prefer it over its more pricey sibling.

-But at $149.99?
+But at over one hundred dollars?
 What do you think about it?
 Feel free to let us know in the comments section.

 Is Pavlok Dangerous?